3 Field-Tested Tactics to Grow Coaching Programs

 - Evaluating your competition.
 Find out where the gaps are in what’s available, and understand the uniqueness of what you offer—and what strengths you have—that your competitors don’t.

 - Asking for referrals.
 Teach your clients how to give you the right kinds of referrals so you’re not chasing unqualified leads that don’t match your goals.
-Click here for tips that will help you obtain referrals in 3 field-tested techniques.

 3. Close the Sale